S6E01_ Transitioning to Adult Services Part 2 - Transcript

 these are some words you want to keep it to around 180 characters in total. it's not that hard as you shouldn't be too wordy here.

-Webinar recording for school professionals from the 'Selective Mutism & Reluctant Speakers: Practical Strategies' webinar.
-To see the accompanying presentation slides, click here (May 17, 2021).
+Powerpoint slides from the 'Selective Mutism & Reluctant Speakers: Practical Strategies for School Professionals' webinar.
+To see the accompanying webinar recording, click here.

 Through real stories, expertise, and practical tips, this podcast helps families promote their mental health and wellness, navigating important topics to meet you where you are in your journey.